visualpharm/Lunacy/docs/index.md

  ### Endpoint

- The endpoint is the URL where our service can be accessed by your application.
+ The endpoint is the URL where our service can be accessed by a client application.
 The v4 search engine endpoint is: https://api.icons8.com/api/iconsets/v4/search

  ### Platform